RiSYSLab/OR/README.md

-This dataset contains the instances used for the experiments in the papers "A Cloud Computing Approach to Superscale Colored Traveling Salesman Problems" and "Delaunay-Triangulatio-Based Variable Neighborhood Search to Solve Large-Scale General Colored Traveling Salesman Problems."
+This dataset contains the city color matrices of the instances used for the experiments in the papers "A Cloud Computing Approach to Superscale Colored Traveling Salesman Problems" and "Delaunay-Triangulatio-Based Variable Neighborhood Search to Solve Large-Scale General Colored Traveling Salesman Problems."
+Each city color file storing a city color matrix in .txt format is named “number of cities_number of colors (number of salesmen)”.
+Each file corresponds to a case in TSPLIB with the same number of cities.
+In our case, a salesman can consider an arbitrary city carrying only his color as a depot.